 More specifically, interviewees explore that some of them got affirmation of their project management skills (positive feedback as a project-coordinator) and got tips for successful application/administration or improved organisation and management of training projects through workplace learning (acted as coordinator of the training).
 In such learning settings, the training/activity was perceived as a very positive experience overall.

-Furthermore, information on potential projects would be appreciated, not just in youth exchanges and about benchmarks and access to/share respective information.
+Furthermore, information on potential projects would be appreciated, not just in youth exchanges and about benchmarks and access to/share respective information (see chapter effectiveness of the training/support activity).